xumwen/spatial-temporal-forecast/README.md

   * STGCN

 Pytorch version of stgcn proposed in [Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting](https://arxiv.org/abs/1709.04875) by Bing Yu, Haoteng Yin, Zhanxing Zhu.
-This version was implemented by [FelixOpolka](https://github.com/FelixOpolka/STGCN-PyTorch)
+This version was implemented by [FelixOpolka](https://github.com/FelixOpolka/STGCN-PyTorch).

   * Graph Wavenet

 Pytorch version of graph wavenet proposed in [Graph WaveNet for Deep Spatial-Temporal Graph Modeling](https://arxiv.org/abs/1906.00121) by Zonghan Wu, Shirui Pan, Guodong Long, Jing Jiang, Chengqi Zhang.
-This version was implemented by [nnzhan](https://github.com/nnzhan/Graph-WaveNet).And there is a little refactoring on it.
+This version was implemented by [nnzhan](https://github.com/nnzhan/Graph-WaveNet).
+And there is a little refactoring on it.

  ## Requirements